Publications

 I contributed ideas, wrote code, ran code, analyzed results, and/or wrote part of the manuscript.

-(3) Kipping, D. and Yahalomi D. A. “A search for transit timing variations within the exomoon corridor using Kepler data.”
+(3) Kipping, D. and Yahalomi D. A. (2nd author) “A search for transit timing variations within the exomoon corridor using Kepler data.”
 Monthly Notices of the Royal Astronomical Society, 518, 3 (2023).

-(2) Christian, S. et al. including Yahalomi D. A. “A Possible Alignment Between the Orbits of Planetary Systems and their Visual Binary Companions.”
+(2) Christian, S. et al. including Yahalomi D. A. (4th author) “A Possible Alignment Between the Orbits of Planetary Systems and their Visual Binary Companions.”
 The Astronomical Journal, 163, 5 (2022).

 TESS Collaboration Papers

-My authorship results from my contributions to mission planning, ground-based observing, and/or internal data analysis in the TESS collaboration.
+I am a co-author on 18 TESS collaboration papers.
+My authorship on these papers results from my contributions to mission planning, ground-based observing, and/or internal data analysis in the TESS collaboration.
 In all such instances, I provided substantive feedback on the manuscript.
-For these efforts, I am a co-author on 18 TESS papers.
 For a full list of these articles see my full refereed publication list on NASA/ADS or my CV.